sunknudsen/privacy-guides/how-to-use-yubikey-to-store-pgp-private-keys/README.md

 Listed: true
 -->

-# How to use YubiKey to secure PGP private keys
+# How to use YubiKey to store PGP private keys

 > Heads-up: guide inspired by https://github.com/drduh/YubiKey-Guide.